-Addiction doesn’t discriminate and neither do we.
+Substance use disorder and mental illness doesn’t discriminate and neither do we.
 While many of our clients are from the northeast, we work with families across the country.
-Our community has become the foundation of our clients’ recovery offering a home base and safe space for our clients, even after they transition into independent living.
-Clients are joining our community, staying in the area and maintaining sobriety.
+Our community has become the foundation of our clients’ recovery, providing a home base and safe space.

 Is the facility supervised?

 The founders of Release have built a team with vast experience in the field of recovery.
 There are staff members onsite 24/7 to ensure the safety and well-being of each and every client.

 Tip for success: If you are considering other sober living programs, make sure they provide overnight, awake staff.
 Many programs do not offer this, and it makes a big difference.

 Do you allow medications at your transitional living facility?